Get the latest information on the groundbreaking research and prestigious awards presented at AAIC.

-AAIC abstracts, sessions and schedules will be available to registered journalists through a password protected website and the AAIC app approximately one month before the conference.
+AAIC abstracts, sessions and schedules will be available to registered journalists through a password protected website and the AAIC app.
 Data and details for abstracts included in the AAIC news program will not be on the website or app until the news embargo has passed.

 Maria C. Carrillo, Ph.D.

 Chief Science Officer, Alzheimer's Association

 Chief Diversity, Equity & Inclusion Officer, Alzheimer’s Association